BaoPham92/js-intro/readme.md

 ## Getting User Input & Conditionals

-> These are the basic things you'll need to know for the HW.
+**You will need to read the following sections to complete this lesson's homework assignment.**

 ### `.prompt()`